-Gary Ploski, Benjamin Panzarino, Alicia Dupuis, Doug O'Connor DIRECTED BY
+Gary Ploski, Benjamin Panzarino, Alicia Dupuis, Doug O'Connor

 "Zedic and the Crimson Born" a First Film From Dan O'Connor